Dinkar G. Kelkar: Biography

 In the 1920s, Kelkar began an extensive historical collection of photographs, books, paintings, carvings, textiles, manuscripts, almanacs, toys, puppets, letters, scrolls, scriptures, weaponry, instruments, carpets, metallic works, furnishings and fixtures.
 He established the Raja Dinkar Kelkar Museum in Pune for the display of these artifacts.
 He named the museum after his deceased son.
 He served as the museums's director until the Government of Maharashtra took over management of the museum in April 1985.

-In 1978, he acquired a Doctor of Literature and Philosophy degree from the University of Pune, was a member of the Indian Institute of Architects.
-He was the recipient of an award by the Indian Centre for Excellence, and briefly worked as the chief curator at Salar Jung Museum in Hyderabad.
+In 1978, Kelkar acquired a Doctor of Literature and Philosophy degree from the University of Pune and was a member of the Indian Institute of Architects.
+He was awarded the Padma Shri by the Government of India in 1981 for his contributions in the field of Science & Engineering.
+He was also the recipient of an award by the Indian Centre for Excellence, and briefly worked as the chief curator at Salar Jung Museum in Hyderabad.

 Kelkar died on March 17, 1990.
 He had married Kamala (née Sitabai Ukidwe) and the couple had had a daughter, Jayaprabha (married name Rekha Ranade) and a son, Raja (1932–1941).
 Kelkar was a distant cousin of P. K. Kelkar who belonged to the same gharana, and was also a distant relative of Panditrao and Dnyaneshwar Agashe through their mother.